juandavidkincaid/unm2-gameoflife/README.md

 # Docs

-This repository comes with a [dist](./dist/) folder there you can find a [GameOfLife.html](./dist/GameOfLife.html) file, download it and execute it on any browser, preferably chromium based or mozilla.
+This repository comes with a [dist](./dist/) folder, there you can find a [GameOfLife.html](./dist/GameOfLife.html) file, download it and execute it on any browser, preferably chromium based or mozilla.

 # Technologies Used